Siterack/siterack-docs/docs/features.md

 ## A.I.
 Error Detection

-Not to be confused with our <a href="#malware-scans">Malware System</a>, the Siterack A.I.
+Not to be confused with our <a href="#malware-scans">Malware System</a>, the SiteRack A.I.
 Error Detection system is a novel method for detecting issues and failures within your site.

 The system utilizes nueral-networks to analyze and determine the presence and severity of any issues it finds within the scanned site.